simonvomeyser/simple-web-dev/resources/markdown/do-not-use-a-ftp-client.md

 If you think it is too complicated for your simple project chances are good you just need to familiarize yourself more with git in general.
 The basics are really easy and highly beneficial.

-Believe me, I am all and always for keeping things simple but in this case the benefits far outweight the costs.
+Believe me, I am all and always for keeping things simple but in this case the benefits far ooutweighthe costs.
 Just do it!

 ![](https://res.cloudinary.com/simonvomeyser/image/upload/v1548395373/dont-use-ftp/justdoit.gif)